andaze/WebCorporate/content/solution/azure-ai/index.en.md

 ---
 title: AZURE AI
 date: 2022-02-23T17:03:34.000+09:00
-weight: "2"
+weight: 2
 cardImage: ai.jpg
 headerImage:
   imageName: ai.jpg
   imageTitle: ''
   imageDescription: ''
-subtitle: AI Machine Learning Development" for high prediction accuracy and improved business value
+subtitle: AI Machine Learning Development for high prediction accuracy and improved business value
-description: "AMP WEB, Andaze Ltd.'s solution, can perform 'mobile content acceleration' to reduce the waiting time for web pages to be displayed, and the AMP framework will quickly build an AMP site.
-If your company's website is facing any issues, please feel free to contact us."
+description: AMP WEB, Andaze Ltd.'s solution, can perform "mobile content acceleration" to reduce the waiting time for web pages to be displayed, and the AMP framework will quickly build an AMP site.
+If your company's website is facing any issues, please feel free to contact us.
 ---
 # AZURE AI